Virtual Mentoring FAQs:

 - Open Programs

-Connecting for one-to-one mentoring is always effective for virtual relationships and allows employees to get more personal with their individual developmental needs. - Mentoring Circles
+Connecting for one-to-one mentoring is always effective for virtual relationships and allows employees to get more personal with their individual developmental needs. - Employee Resource Groups

 Creating community/affinity groups for mentoring around key elements like employees with young kids, related in-home hobbies, or other non-work related themes can UP the fun and the engagement while employees are seeking remote connection. - Quick Connections

-Sometimes all is needed is a quick chat or a flash mentoring session to get inspired and stay on track.
+Sometimes, all that’s needed is needed is a quick chat or a flash/micro-mentoring session to get inspired and stay on track.
 This is often limited to 1-3 meetings and occurs over a short period.

 First, take the time to understand what changes may be happening at your company and then evaluate your current mentoring strategy through the lens of those changes.
 Give yourself the space to make revisions over time.
 Remembering to be thoughtful about the bigger picture of your organization and your employees’ needs is helpful as you also work to create immediate benefits for the shorter term.